alexandre-touret/api-first-workshop/docs/workshop.md

 ```

-Stop the quarkus dev, and generate again the code
+Stop the quarkus dev, and generate again the code:

 ```shell
 $ ./mvnw clean compile
 ```

-In the ``GuitarResourceTest`` class, update the import declaration
+In the ``GuitarResourceTest`` class, update the import declaration.

 From: